Table of Contents

 Using

-is defined. - Returning nothing: Forgetting to return a value causes
+== Noneinstead ofis None: This is unreliable when custom__eq__is defined. - Returning nothing: Forgetting to return a value causes

-to be printed automatically. - Using mutable default args: Never use
+Noneto be printed automatically. - Using mutable default args: Never use

-as default arguments. - Not testing both conditions: Always test with both passed and missing arguments.
+[]or{}as default arguments. - Not testing both conditions: Always test with both passed and missing arguments.

 - Incorrect print formatting: Forgetting f-strings or

-concatenation can break your message.
++concatenation can break your message.

 Step-by-Step Thinking